Current events in the classroom

 Flocabulary’s Week in Rap

 The weekly current events units are a favorite among Flocabulary users.
 They spark meaningful discussion and critical thought, while aligning to the standards.
-The Week in Rap is getting a facelift starting August 16th!
 You can learn more about the new look and feel here.

 Kali is a tech-savvy elementary teacher whose passion for all things STEM fuels her innovation in the classroom and inspires other teachers to begin their own #edtech adventures.